UK Edition. Click here for US version.

 6. Contents of the pack and other information

-• The name of your medicine is Tamoxifen Tablets drive or operate machinery.
+• The name of your medicine is Tamoxifen Tablets should be observed while driving or operating

 and they belong to a group of drugs called